Crucial-hash/kindle-paperwhite-clock/README.md

 - Kindle Paperwhite 2 (PW2) (You may be able to use other kindles but the website WILL NOT be optimised).
 - [Jailbroken Kindle](https://www.mobileread.com/forums/showthread.php?t=346037) with [Alpine Linux](https://github.com/thomaspreece/alpine_kindle/) installed.
 (This is a modified version with midori browser instead o chromium which works better on the PW2 but for other Kindle's it should work.).
 - Always on Computer (Server) There may be ways to work around this but this is what I did to access the website.
-(Make sure to download [Python](https://www.python.org/) if you need to use the prayer function and [Node.js](https://nodejs.org/en) with the http-server library to host the server.
+(Make sure to download [Python](https://www.python.org/) and download the libraries BeautifulSoup and requests if you need to use the prayer function and [Node.js](https://nodejs.org/en) with the http-server library to host the server.